code0monkey1/-Data_Engineering-FragmaData_Assignment_2017-TDD-followed/README.md

 ----------------------------------------------
 Complexity analysis :
 ----------------------------------------------
-The time and space complexity is O(n) for all operatings ... where n is the largest number in the given categories .
+The time and space complexity is O(n) for all operations ... where n is the largest number in the given categories .
 All hashmap entry/lookup operations are performed in amortized constant time operations and all the objects are in memory while the program is running .

 -----------------------------------------------